jsiebens/nomad-droplets-autoscaler/README.md

-# Nomad Droplets Autoscaler
+# Nomad DigitalOcean Droplets Autoscaler

-The Nomad Droplets Autoscaler is a target plugin for the [nomad autoscaler](https://github.com/hashicorp/nomad-autoscaler) that enables autoscaling of DigitalOcean [Droplets](https://www.digitalocean.com/products/droplets/).
+The Nomad DigitalOcean Droplets Autoscaler is a target plugin for the [nomad autoscaler](https://github.com/hashicorp/nomad-autoscaler) that enables autoscaling of DigitalOcean [Droplets](https://www.digitalocean.com/products/droplets/).

 ## Requirements